An easy, homemade steak fries recipe featuring simple instructions for how to cut and roast them to crispy perfection! Perfect for weeknight dinners!

 When roasting steak fries, it is important that all of your fries are similar in size.
 This will help them to cook evenly.

-To cut steak fries of equal thickness, quarter the potatoes lengthwise.
+To cut the fries of equal thickness, quarter the potatoes lengthwise.
 Then, carefully, cut each quarter into thirds.
-This will provide you with perfectly-sized steak fries of equal thickness.
+This will provide you with perfectly-sized steak fries.

 Sure, if you wanted a crispy french fry at home, you could do what many restaurants do and double fry them.
 But, this method far exceeds the depths I will go for a family side dish.
 I barely even want to fry them once!
 So, roasting is the next best option, plus, it's a much healthier one.